manofsteele/study_guide/notes.md

 horizontal scaling: scaling by adding more machines vertical scaling: adding more power (CPU/RAM) to one machine

-for databases, this means: horizontal is partitionaing data, vertical is spreading load across resources of one machine
+for databases, this means: horizontal is partitioning data, vertical is spreading load across resources of one machine

 horizontal scaling: Cassandra, MongoDB, Google Cloud Spanner
 vertical: MySQL -- Amazon RDS